ameenmaali/qsfuzz/README.md

 ```

 ## Usage
-qsfuzz takes URLs from stdin, of which you will most likely want in a file such as:
+qsfuzz takes URLs (with query strings) from stdin, of which you will most likely want in a file such as:
 ```
 $ cat file.txt
 https://google.com/home/?q=2&d=asd